CodeChron/get-started-with-meteor13-react-and-flow-router/README.md

 ## Instructions
 - Be sure you have [Meteor installed](https://www.meteor.com/install)
 - Clone this repo
-- Cd into the repo
+- Cd into the repo and the app folder
 - Install npm packages: ```meteor npm install```
 - Run the app by typing ```meteor```